• Skip to primary navigation

 Spices: cinnamon and star anise.
 I am such a star anise fan.
 Lately, I have put it in most of my canned fruit or fruit dessert recipes; it has an amazing flavor.
 Try these cherries in syrup or these red wine cherries, for instance.

-• Not too much.
-I used to take more sugar when stewing plums before, but I definitely like the less-sugar version.
-The dessert is slightly sweet, yet it retains the tartness and flavor of the fruit; you will not have just a sweet dessert but really taste the plums.
+Sweetener: Not too much.
+I used to add more sugar when stewing plums, but I now prefer the less-sugar version.
+The dessert is slightly sweet, yet it retains the tartness and flavor of the fruit, so you taste the plums, not just the sweetness.
+The amount also depends on the sweetness of the fruit.
+Check one plum before you add the sugar, and decide if it is sweet enough.

 • Honey, agave, or maple syrup are also great.
 Add to taste.